THE HEALING ARTS

 7. Allopathy believes in basic medical research, although a lot of it is about developing new drugs – and not about nutrition, for example.

-Allopathy today rejects:
+Allopathy today doe not include:

 4. Most newer diagnostic labels used in holistic medical care such as chronic candidiasis, brain fog, chronic fatigue syndromes, and others.

 The best features of allopathy.
 These are modern surgical techniques, and modern trauma care, in most cases.
 However, there is a lot of unnecessary surgery, and all surgery is toxic and carries risks of infection, errors, and other complications.
+For details, read Surgery.

 The worst features of today’s allopathy.
 These are: